Learning is a Social Process

 I have run a number of workshops under the banner of Learning Space Design and Development.
 “The Pedagogy of Space” is a 90 minute session looking at the learning environment from a different perspective in order to fully understand the issues and needs of learners and those academics engaged in learning and teaching.

-“Why Do We Need Furniture in Learning Spaces?” is a new workshop that will investigate furniture for learning and teaching, giving delegates the opportunity to investigate the issues around current arrangements and to collaborate in the design of new furniture for students.
-It will run on May 15th 2019 as an option for delegates before the Learning Environment Conference 2019.
+“Why Do We Need Furniture in Learning Spaces?” is a new workshop that investigatse furniture for learning and teaching, giving delegates the opportunity to investigate the issues around current arrangements and to collaborate in the design of new furniture for students.
+It ran in May 2019 as an option for delegates before the Learning Environment Conference 2019.
 “Why Do We Need Furniture in Learning Spaces?”

-by James Rutherford, to be held at 1.30pm – 4pm at the Herman Miller National Design Centre, Aldwych, London
+by James Rutherford, held at the Herman Miller National Design Centre, Aldwych, London